edbook/haskoli-islands/README.md

 poetry install
 ```

+Remember to run `poetry install` each time the main branch is pulled to install new packages or packages that might have been updated.
 ## Manual build
 You can manually build a particular project by passing the folder name as an argument, like so:
 ```